carina-cc/elizabethgould/essay.md

        license="CC BY-SA 3.0"
        url="https://upload.wikimedia.org/wikipedia/commons/3/3e/Male_adult_Gouldian_Finch.jpg">

 Elizabeth Gould was a woman of her time, raised to be a loving wife and doting mother, but that is not to discredit her for being an extraordinary artist who contributed many landmark pieces in Victorian ornithology.
-Though eclipsed by the glory of her husband’s name, it is important to note that she was also living in a patriarchal society where that was the expected norm.
-Thus, it would be prejudiced to judge her story through our 21st-century sentiments.
-Instead of painting her as an oppressed feminine figure of history, we should remember her as an artistically adept maid of Kent, a strong companion to her husband and a caring mother to her children.
+Though eclipsed by the glory of her husband’s name, it is important to note that she was not just a side character to John's famed story, but rather a remarkable woman in her own right.
+So, instead of painting her as an oppressed feminine figure of history, we should remember her as an artistically adept maid of Kent, a strong companion to her husband and a caring mother to her children.
 <param ve-image
        fit="contain"
        title="Elizabeth Gould holding an Australian cockatiel (Nymphicus hollandicus)"